Search by category, archive or keyword

 Common Liver Diseases

-Chronic alcohol use is also associated with Hepatitis, or inflammation of the liver.
+Chronic alcohol use is also associated with hepatitis, or inflammation of the liver.
 Alcoholic hepatitis can lead to nausea, vomiting, and abdominal pain.
 Left untreated, it can progress to cirrhosis of the liver.
-Alcoholic Steatohepatitis is a severe form of hepatitis that can affect up to 20% of heavy drinkers and can lead to permanent damage and scarring.
+Alcoholic Steatohepatitis is a severe form of hepatitis that affects up to 20% of heavy drinkers and can lead to permanent damage and scarring.

 Alcoholic Fatty Liver